CapsuleCat/capsule-cat-discord-bot/README.md

 ## Deployment

 Run the scripts in `deployment`.
 You will need to remember to create a `.env` file with your `TOKEN` in it for your discord bot.
+Deployment uses pm2, so you can use the `ecosystem.config.js` file for easy deployment.

 ## Docs